 Construction challengesOne aim of the project was to further investigate the special structural conditions, the stability and deformation behavior during the construction of the test sections.
-A dam restoration with eco-berms on the water side leads to technical challenges, as the construction of new dam fills on soft river sediments can lead to both stability and settlement problems.
+A dam restoration with eco-berms on the water side leads to technical challenges: The construction of new dam fills on soft river sediments can lead to both stability and settlement issues.
 This is particularly the case when a second sealing element has to be installed on the water-side embankment at the same time.
 Stability problems (e.g. terrain break under the water-side fills) are usually accompanied by comparatively large settlements, which lead to severe shear deformations of the concrete slabs lying on the water-side embankment.

 Fig.: Example of stabilization issues in the construction of eco-bermsNext chapter: our solution approach with eco-berms - continue reading here!